Corrado Passera

-Corrado Passera (born on 30 December 1954 in Como, Italy) is an Italian manager and banker, who has served as Minister of Economic Development and Infrastructure and Transport in the Mario Monti Cabinet.
+Corrado Passera (born 30 December 1954 in Como, Italy) is an Italian manager and banker, who has served as Minister of Economic Development and Infrastructure and Transport in the Mario Monti Cabinet.

 Biography

 Corrado Passera was born into a family of entrepreneurs.
 He graduated in Business Economics from Bocconi University in 1977 and obtained a master in Business Administration from the Wharton School of the University of Pennsylvania in 1980.